abcbyuman/Bain-Assessment/README.md

 I was given 3 steps to accomplish:
 -

-Step 1) Extract the la Madeleine Restaurant locations from their “Locations” page using JavaScript or Python Step 2) Associate the locations with the provided Google Reviews Step 3) Draft a single slide presentation highlighting any data-driven insights you have gleaned from the location data and reviews
+1. Extract the la Madeleine Restaurant locations from their “Locations” page using JavaScript or Python
+2. Associate the locations with the provided Google Reviews
+3. Draft a single slide presentation highlighting any data-driven insights you have gleaned from the location data and reviews

 My Solution:
 -